iPhone 11 review: The best $700 iPhone Apple has ever made

 Night Mode, how it works and when it doesn't

 Like the Google Pixel 3 last year and Samsung's Galaxy Note 10 this year, taking startling low-light photos seems to be in every phone-maker's computational wheelhouse now.
-Apple's version brightens photos and reduce image noise and does all of this automatically.
-The way it works is when you open up the default camera app up, the phone determines when it's dark enough to go into Night Mode.
+Apple's version brightens photos and reduces image noise and does all of this automatically.
+The way it works is when you open up the default camera app, the phone determines when it's dark enough to go into Night Mode.
 At this time, there isn't a manual way to trigger the mode.

 I took a photo of a tree in my backyard that was in complete darkness.
 Below is a shot with the iPhone 11 using Night Mode and another with last year's iPhone XS.